-Examinations: There will be two exams: a midterm (5/9/23 in lecture) and a final examination scheduled by the registrar on 6/12/23 from 3-6pm.
+Examinations: There will be two exams: a midterm (2/13/24 in lecture) and a final (scheduled by the registrar on 3/19/24 from 3-6pm, but we will only use the 4-6pm window).
 The first exam focuses on bookkeeping fundamentals developed in the first half of the course.
 The final exam focuses on cash flow and finance concepts covered during the second half of the course.